FawziElZein/usa_recession_analysis/README.md

 1. Web scraping & Automation.
 2. ETL Pipeline: using Python and pandas, raw data is extracted, transformed into a usable format and loaded into PostgreSQL database.
 3. Database: Schema Design - Indexing - Data Integrity - Backup & Recovery.
-4. Sentiment Analysis: "Using OpenAI's Large Language Model.
+4. Sentiment Analysis: using OpenAI's Large Language Model.

 <br><br>